canonical/sdkcraft/docs/explanation/sdks/workshopctl.rst

 .. _exp_workshopctl:

-Reporting SDK status with workshopctl
+Reporting SDK health with workshopctl
 =====================================

-The :program:`workshopctl` tool allows an SDK to talk to the :program:`workshopd` daemon, giving SDK authors a way to manage health checks and report status.
+The :program:`workshopctl` tool allows an SDK to talk to the :program:`workshopd` daemon, giving SDK authors a way to manage health checks and report their condition.
 Using a model similar to `snapctl <https://snapcraft.io/docs/using-snapctl>`_, it simplifies internal workshop communication, helping both SDK authors and users.